-- 1. NO ALCOHOL will be allowed on the grounds.
-Law Enforcement may be called if necessary. - 2.
-NO GUARANTEE OF ELECTRICITY, generators highly recommended if you plan on using air conditioner. - 3.
+- 1. NO GUARANTEE OF ELECTRICITY, generators highly recommended if you plan on using an air conditioner. - 2.
+NO ALCOHOL will be allowed on the grounds.
+Law Enforcement may be called if necessary. - 3.
 No potable water available.
 Please have tanks full prior to arrival. - 4.
 No discharging gray water on the grounds - 5.
-The M-F Jr. Show Camping Superintendent will designate all parking/camping spaces.
-CHECK IN WITH CAMPING SUPERINTENDENT BEFORE PARKING. - 6.
-Camp spaces will be provided for individuals from out of town first.
-If space is available, local units will be given space based on request date. - 7.
-A responsible adult must always be present and be responsible for each trailer, camper or tent while parked on the show grounds.
-The name of the adult must be turned into the office upon arrival. - 8.
+The M-F Jr. Show Camping Superintendent will designate all parking/camping spaces. - a.
+CHECK IN WITH CAMPING SUPERINTENDENT ON SITE BEFORE PARKING. - 6.
+A responsible adult must always be present and be responsible for each trailer, camper or tent while parked on the show grounds. - 7.
 All trailers, campers, and tents parked on the show grounds must be pre-registered.
-Registrations are first come first serve.
-Registration must be postmarked by March 27, 2023 and the fee of \$100.00 must accompany registration.
-If you want parked next to someone both entries must have a notation.
-There will be a late fee of \$25.00 (total of \$125) if postmarked after the registration deadline.
-Download the registration forms at www.mfjrshow.com and mail registration request and payment to Milton-Freewater Jr. Show, P.O.
-Box 379, Milton-Freewater, Oregon 97862. - 9.
-Trailers must be parked before Tuesday May 9, 2023 at 8:00 pm. - 10.
-Trailers will not be released until after the auction on Sunday. - 11.
-Parking of trailers will begin on Friday, May 5, 2023 from 2-6 pm, Saturday, May 6, 2023 from 9am-2pm and Sunday, May 7, 2023 from 1-4 pm. - 12.
-All campers must be removed by Monday at noon or a \$50 per day late fee will be charged.
+Registrations are first come first serve, preference given to exhibitors from out of town. - 8.
+Any special camping requests need to be submitted on the camping form.
+All requests will be considered but not guaranteed. - 9.
+To register please complete the google form found on the MF JR Show website, www.mfjrshow.com; mail payment to Milton-Freewater Jr. Show, P.O.
+Box 379, Milton-Freewater, Oregon 97862.
+You will receive a confirmation email once your registration has been reviewed and payment has been verified. - a.
+Registration must be postmarked by March 18, 2024 and the fee of \$100.00 must accompany registration.
+NO CAMPING FORMS WILL BE ACCEPTED AFTER MARCH 18TH. - 10.
+After Thursday May 9th, 2024 all vehicles, campers, tents, ect, inside the MF JR Show Perimeter Fence will not be allowed to move until after the conclusion of the livestock auction on Sunday May 12, 2024. - 11.
+Parking of trailers will be Sunday, May 5th from 9am-2pm. - 12.
+Trailers will not be released until after the auction on Sunday .All campers must be removed by Monday at noon or a \$50 per day late fee will be charged.

-SPECIALITY AWARDS
+AWARDS